worldmaking/datt3074/index.md

 **Evaluation**

 - 30% Assignments
-  - Three practical individual assignments using gen~ patching through the course (details to follow)
+  - Three or four practical individual assignments using gen~ patching through the course (details to follow)
 - 20% Participation
   - Being present in class, taking part in discussions, group reviews, etc.
 - 20% Presentations